codemodeactivate/yard-to-table/README.md

 ## License
-* This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license
+* This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Contributing
 1. Fork the repository and clone it to your local machine.